Instruction: DIY filament dry box – the ANYBOX V2

 Use cut-resistant underlay, wear work gloves.

-Push the tubes into the filament outlet until they are stopped at the inside edge, some force is required here.
+Push the tubes into the filament outlets until they line up on the inside of the outlet.

-If the tube is fully inserted in the filament outlet, it is fixed with the clamping plug.
-The cone of the Clamping_Plug is pushed over the cone of the toothed gripper of the outlet and thus clamps the tube.
+If the tube is fully inserted in the filament outlet, it is fixed with the clamping ring.
+The cone of the clamping ring is pushed over the cone of the toothed gripper of the outlet and thus clamps the tube.
 When pressing on, always fix the filament outlet on the inside and hold against it.
-The embossed arrow on the Clamping_Plug must point in the direction of the box.
+The embossed arrow on the Clamping_Ring must point in the direction of the box.

 Now repeat the procedure for all remaining filament outlets.